 What is NAS4Free and why should I care?
-It is a free, open source custom operating system based on FreeBSD, and it can turn your old desktop into a Network Attached Storage device, for free!
-Which saves anyone in the market for a NAS device $200-$400, but it will require a little time and some know-how.
-I’ll try to record the steps I took as concisely as possible.
+It is an open source operating system based on FreeBSD and it can turn your old desktop computer into a NAS, for free!
+Which saves anyone in the market for a NAS device $200-$400, but will require a little time and some know-how.
+I’ve recorded the steps I took as concisely as possible.
 The initial setup will take all of 10 minutes, I made a 6 step guide on how to do it here.
 The hardware requirements are nearly non-existent.
 ECC memory isn’t required, but some will still strongly recommend it.
 If you want to know more, continue scrolling down.

 “I’ve got (or will get) NAS4Free installed, now what?”